wsyeabsera/clear-ai-v3/README.md

-# Waste Management MCP Server & Client
+# Waste Management MCP Server & Client with AI Agents

-A complete implementation of Anthropic's Model Context Protocol (MCP) for waste management operations, built with TypeScript, MongoDB, and Apollo GraphQL.
+A complete implementation of Anthropic's Model Context Protocol (MCP) for waste management operations, built with TypeScript, MongoDB, Apollo GraphQL, and intelligent planning/execution agents.

 ## 🏗️ Architecture

 - **MCP Server**: JSON-RPC stdio transport exposing 20 CRUD tools for waste management entities
 - **Apollo GraphQL Client**: Dynamic tool executor that can call any MCP tool by name
+- **Planner Agent**: Rule-based intelligent planning system that converts natural language to execution plans
+- **Execution Agent**: Advanced orchestration system with dependency resolution, parallel execution, retries, and rollbacks
 - **MongoDB**: Persistent storage with Mongoose schemas for Shipments, Facilities, Contaminants, and Inspections
 - **Command Pattern**: Clean separation of concerns with command objects for each operation
 - **Test-Driven Development**: Comprehensive test coverage with Jest and Supertest